l6p/l6p.github.io/Utilities/JsonUtility/SendingJsonRequest.md

 # Sending JSON Request

-Add a dependency on `github.com/l6p/utils` for the script, and add a `*json.Client` type input to the test case function, then the test framework will automatically inject the JSON client for the test case to use.
+Add a dependency on `github.com/l6p/utils` for the script, and add a `*json.Client` type parameter to the test case function, then the test framework will automatically inject the JSON client for the test case to use.

 `json.Client` encapsulates [Go Resty](https://github.com/go-resty/resty){:target="_blank"}, making the operation of handling JSON data more convenient.